writethedocs/www/meta/docs_on_docs.rst

 You need help justifying writing documentation for your project.
 It seems the timelines you're given hardly has any time to write tests, and docs always get put off until the end.
 Well here are some ways that you can show value to your boss, and hopefully get the time to write the docs.

-Get started with :doc:`meta/mindshare`, which should give you a blueprint for how you can implement a documentation solution in your company.
+Get started with :doc:`mindshare`, which should give you a blueprint for how you can implement a documentation solution in your company.

 Enterprise Users
 ----------------